Deltara3/joycontrol/README.md

 - ~~nfc data~~ (removed, see [#80](https://github.com/mart1nro/joycontrol/issues/80))

 ## Supported Controllers
+Wireless controllers must be connected to the computer via a cable, as the script poses your computer as a controller.
 Running the "Controller" command, once connected to the Switch, you can use these controllers:
 - Xbox One Wireless Controller
-- Xbox One Wired Controller (Should work, I don't have one to test)
+- Xbox One Wired Controller
 - More planned soon

 ## Installation